dustyw0lf/PowerPy/README.md

 - Supports updating downloaded projects.

 ## Installation
-Make sure to have Python and Git installed, and then clone the repo or copy the `powerpy.ps1` file.
+Make sure to have Python and Git installed, and then clone the repo or copy the `powerpy.ps1` file to the directory you want to install the tools in.

 ## Usage
 PowerPy uses an interanal hash table to know which tools to install.